mkevinstever/actions-openwrt-x86/README.md

-## Compiling OpenWrt Firmware Using GitHub Cloud
+## Using GitHub Actions to Compile OpenWrt Firmware
 This project is for compiling and packaging OpenWrt firmware for `X86-64 devices`.

 ## Instructions